 Here’s a snapshot of that analysis that is quite simple and consistent with Zipf's law and highly applicable today.
 Unfortunately, where my approach would have kept effective yield at 8 cents or higher, the competitive carriers responded by going to all you can eat (AYCE) plans and the effective yield dropped to 4 cents by 2004.
-Had intercarrier SMS not occurred in the 2003-4 timeframe, they would have all been sunk with those pricing models, as they were in the middle of massive 2G investment programs for the coming "wireless data explosion", which actually didn't happen until 3G in the 2008-2009 timeframes.
-With ubiquitous SMS and people's preference to text instead of leaving vmail, minutes dropped from 700 to 500 and they were able to generate incremental revenues on SMS pricing plans in the 2004-2007 timeframe.
+Had intercarrier SMS not occurred in the 2003-4 timeframe, they would have all been sunk with those pricing models, as they were in the middle of massive 2G investment programs for the coming "wireless data explosion", which actually didn't happen until 3G and smartphones in the 2008-2009 timeframes.
+It was still a voice and blackberry (texting and email) world in 2007 when the iPhone hit.
+With ubiquitous SMS and people's preference to text instead of leaving vmail, minutes dropped from 700 to 500, lowering carrier's costs, and they were able to generate incremental revenues on SMS pricing plans (called data) in the 2004-2007 timeframe.

 All that said, the analysis and approach is even more useful today since extreme consumption of data will tend to occur disproportionately in the fixed mode (what many refer to as offload).
 I let you come up with your own solutions. À bientôt!
 Oh, and look up Free in France to get an idea of where things are headed.
 What is it about these French?
 Must be something about Liberté, égalité, fraternité.